Sanmao (comics): History

 Most Chinese comic books prior to Sanmao featured adults and the Sanmao stories were also unusual in that they lacked dialogue and could therefore be classified as pantomime comics.
 When Zhang Leping created the manhua comic series, his main goal was to dramatize the confusion brought about to society by the Second Sino-Japanese War.
 He wanted to express his concern for the young victims of the war, particularly the orphans living on the streets.
 Most of the changes in the characters would come after World War II during the liberation in 1949.

 Sanmao's image has evolved throughout time and in some modern continuation of the comics, he is depicted as a healthy, normal student.
 The character has also been portrayed as living through some of the most important periods in Chinese history and during futuristic space explorations.

-Story

-The comic takes place mainly during the 1930s and early 1940s and is set in Old Shanghai in its "golden era".
-Sanmao lived mostly in misery and stark poverty against a backdrop of war, colonization, and inflation.
+Sanmao was chosen as the mascot of the 2007 Special Olympics World Summer Games, which were held in Shanghai.